What topics does the training cover?

 Yes, all of our training begins with a trigger warning due to the sensitive nature of the topics covered.
 If you have been personally affected by sexual or interpersonal violence and are concerned that you may not be able to complete the training as a result, please contact Title IX Coordinator Mikhel Kushner.

-This training is provided through a third party vendor and is not 100% reflective of OEI’s and UMBC’s views.
+This training is provided through a third party vendor, SafeColleges, and is not 100% reflective of OEI’s and UMBC’s views.
 OEI has screened the training and chosen it for its content, however, no third party training is perfect and there are some additional content warnings students should be aware of.

-Do I have to complete this training if my classes are all online?
+Do I have to complete this training if my classes are all online or if I am working virtually?

 Yes!
 Our policies protect all community members, regardless of their location and prohibited conduct does not always require physical touching.
 Various forms of misconduct, such as sexual harassment, and stalking, can occur off-campus or an an online environment.